 5. Nibble On Street Churros

 As a general rule of thumb, if there are ever locals lining up for something, it’s probably a good sign.
 The occasional churro truck at a street corner will ALWAYS have a line.
 For a quarter of a CUC (one of the current major currencies equal to slightly more than a dollar), you can buy yourself freshly made churros and even add powder sugar or chocolate on top.
 They’ll pull them straight out of the oil for you and are deliciously sweet and always hot!

 Don't forget to check out All the Best Caribbean Foods too before you begin your island adventure!

-6. Smoke a Cuban Cigar
+6. Smoke A Cuban Cigar

 If you’re not a big smoker, find someone that knows something about cigars to make sure that you don’t get sold a fake.
 Figure out before you talk to a merchant how much you want to spend and what you want to buy.
-If the wooden box to hold them isn’t important to you, you can even buy singles from the many street vendors.
+If a showcase box isn’t important to you, you can buy singles from the many street vendors.
 Bartering is 100% the name of the cigar game.

-8. Spend a day in Varadero
+8. Spend A Day In Varadero

 Some cruise ports get eerily quiet after normal port hours.
 Most of a port’s liveliness comes strictly from the tourists dumping into their beaches and shops from the ships.
 Havana is an entirely different story as it turns into a different world at night.